-If the Policy Owner has a valid beneficiary nomination on a Term Life, TPD or Living Insurance Policy, then any benefit payable on death (Death Benefit, Funeral Advancement Benefit, Financial Planning Benefit or Counselling Benefit) will be paid to the beneficiary.
+If the Policy Owner has a valid beneficiary nomination on a Term Life Policy, then any benefit payable on death (Death Benefit, Funeral Advancement Benefit, Financial Planning Benefit or Counselling Benefit) will be paid to the beneficiary.
 For more information about beneficiaries, see 'Making a Claim' in chapter 5.